reactgraphqlacademy/graphql-api-training/README.md

 }
 ```

-- You need to add a `Training` key in the resolvers object and an object with an `discounts` key in `Training`.
+- You need to add a `Training` key in the resolvers object and an object with a `discounts` key in `Training`.
 Similar to the Author type and books field in the [Apollo documentation](https://www.apollographql.com/docs/apollo-server/essentials/data#resolver-map)
 - You need to use the **first argument of the resolver**: the 'parent'.
 In this case, the parent of the `discounts` field is the `Training`. `parent.discounts` gives you the array of URLs that you can use to fetch each discount from the REST API.
 - You can use the helper function `fetchDiscountByUrl` defined at the bottom of this file `src/index.js`.
 - Heads up!
 We want our Training type to have a field called `discounts` that returns an array of `Discount` types not an array of `String`